-Grab a FREE Delaware room rental agreement sample and read further about what should be included in a room rental agreement in Delaware and what rights & responsibilities a roommate has under Delaware law after signing.
+Grab a FREE Minnesota room rental agreement sample and read further about what should be included in a room rental agreement in Minnesota and what rights & responsibilities a roommate has under Minnesota law after signing.

 Click here to view/download the direct PDF file.

 When there are multiple tenants to a unit, the bills can certainly become more manageable, which is why some tenants opt to open up their lease to roommates.
 In the state of Minnesota, a roommate agreement serves as a legal document that is honored in Minnesota courts.
 This is a useful method of keeping track of agreements between roommates, and it can even track things like chores, utilities, rent payment values, and it even provides some protections for roommates from landlord-based issues.
 For one of these documents, it’s important that everything is included including disclosures.

 What to Include in a Minnesota Roommate Agreement

 - Similarly to standard leases, it’s a good idea to establish terms and dates for a roommate agreement.
 To start, just include the calendar date of the lease.

 - The next section should have several blank spaces to include the name for each of the roommates that are participating in the roommate agreement.
 There should be space for extra roommates, and if the space runs out, then additional roommates’ names should appear to the right.